mizhael-dev/MyRPG/Player_Character_Sheet.md

 This document defines the structure and content for tracking player character (PC) details.
 It ensures seamless continuity between sessions and provides a foundation for character progression.
 The "Player Character Sheet" file is critical for maintaining consistency and enabling effective roleplay.

-**ALWAYS verify that player's requested actions align with documented skills, abilities, or spells in the character sheet before proceeding.**
-If a player requests an action beyond their abilities:
--  Explain why the action is not possible.
--  Suggest an in-character alternative.

 ---

 ### 1. Basic Information